lianjiezh/vLLM-metax/CONTRIBUTING.md

-# Contributing to vLLM
+# Contributing to vLLM-metax

-You may find information about contributing to vLLM on [docs.vllm.ai](https://docs.vllm.ai/en/latest/contributing/overview.html).
+Just welcome!